arifnezami/UK_Post_Code_Distance_Calculation/README.md

-# 🇬🇧 UK Zip Code 📍 Distance Calculation
+# 🇬🇧 UK POST Code 📍 Distance Calculation

 Calculate unlimited 📍 distance between zip codes of 🇬🇧 United Kingdom.
 There are few sites that help you to do it right now but for only a few times everyday for free users.
 So here is a FREE alternative version.
 You can use the codes to do it yourself or use the demo link below.